Skip navigation

 Nitrites in Urine

 UTIs are one of the most common types of infections, especially in women.
 Most UTIs affect the bladder and urethra (the tube that carries urine out of your body).
 Fortunately, most UTIs are not serious.
 They are usually treated with antibiotics.
-UTIs that aren't treated could spread to the kidneys, which can be serious.
+UTIs that aren't treated could spread to your kidneys, which can be serious.
 So, it's important to diagnose and treat UTIs early.

 Other names: urine test, urine analysis, microscopic urine analysis, microscopic examination of urine, UA